Investigating self-supervised representations for audio-visual deepfake detection: Related work

 \section{Related work}

 \mypar{Self-supervised learning} (SSL) learns powerful representations by solving pretext tasks on large-scale unlabeled data \cite{balestriero2023cookbook}.
 These representations transfer effectively to many downstream tasks, such as classification or anomaly detection.
 In the \textbf{visual} domain \cite{uelwer2025survey}, many approaches use contrastive learning between images and their augmented versions \cite{he2020moco, chen2020simple} or images and their captions \cite{jia21align, radford2021learning}.
 Alternatives include masked image modeling \cite{he2022masked} or discriminative self-distillation \cite{oquab23dinov2,simeoni2025dinov3}.
 For video, spatio-temporal information is used to build SSL representations \cite{qian2021spatiotemporal, tong2022videomae}.
 In the \textbf{audio} domain \cite{liu2022audio}, Wav2Vec \cite{baevski2020wav2vec,babu22xlsr2} and HuBERT \cite{hsu21hubert} introduced predictive coding and masked prediction for speech signals, significantly improving ASR with limited labeled data.
-For \textbf{audio-visual} data, AV-HuBERT \cite{shi2022learning} extends HuBERT to learn joint speech--lip representations, while Auto-AVSR \cite{ma2023auto} integrates Conformer encoders for audio-visual speech recognition.
+For \textbf{audio-visual} data, AV-HuBERT \cite{shi2022learning} extends HuBERT to learn joint speech--lip representations.